MykeStvn/PortfolioMichael/README.md

 # PortfolioMichael
 Web project created for present mi profesional portfolio.

-In my web, you can information about me, my skills, projects, and my contact information!
+In my web, you can see information about me, my skills, projects, and my contact information!